maticnetwork/Polygon-Improvement-Proposals/PIPs/PIP-49.md

 ## Copyright

-All copyrights and related rights in this work are waived under [CC0 1.0 Universal]([CCO 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode)).
+All copyrights and related rights in this work are waived under [CCO 1.0 Universal](https://creativecommons.org/publicdomain/zero/1.0/legalcode).